 I got Graham Thomas because of a beautiful picture of cascading yellow roses on a castle wall.
 Yellow roses make me happy.
 We planted it next to the patio – it gets a lot of sun but the soil is poor and shallow on top of the foundation of the house.
 Nevertheless it has settled and grown into a strong, healthy plant, rewarding us with flawless, large flowers combining rich, yellow blooms and light, sweet fragrance.

 A lovely David Austin Rose that is strong and healthy like the ancient mariners!
 What I like about this rose is that the color of the flower changes as the bud opens up.
-The bud starts with a pale pink color.
-Then suddenly it opens up to a surprising, pretty lavender like pink!
+The bud starts white with just a hint of pink.
+Then suddenly it opens up to a surprising, pretty lavender!
 It’s large, elegant flowers and pure pink color make it look like a queen in my book.
 It is supposed to have strong fragrance after a couple of years.
 I’ll be waiting!
+Their flowers don’t stay on the stem for long – the pedals turn white and then fall gracefully to the ground, which reminds me of the falling cherry blossoms and time passing us by.

 Daron and I love fuchsias.
 We were impressed by the huge fuchsia hanging baskets when we visited the Butchart Gardens last year in British Columbia.
 This year we bought seven fuchsia baskets from our Squak Mountain Nursery.
 They have been blooming non-stop since May.
 Daron built an automated drip-watering system, which works really well.
 They are so healthy and big, a pair of birds built a nest in it (It helped that we brushed Cassie’s hair on the lawn).
 Humming birds couldn’t get enough of them!